7 Powerful Tips for Choosing the Right Farm Fence

 Different animals test fences in different ways, so select the lightest system that safely does the job.

 - Cattle: High tensile smooth wire for long runs, barbed wire only where contact is minimal.
+For a more reliable setup, consider a professional Cattle Fence Installation service to ensure tension and spacing are done right.

 - Horses: Smooth, highly visible barriers such as board with hot offset or tight horse mesh to reduce injury.